3662/tic-tac-toe-player-Monte-Carlo-Control-/README.md

 CMPUT 497 Project

 Project Overview:
-The user is able to train a program to play 4x4 tic-tac-toe using a reinforcement learning algorithm.
+The user is able to train a program to play tic-tac-toe using a reinforcement learning algorithm.
 After the training is completed, the user can play against the program or watch it play against itself.

 How To Play:
 1- Compile and run file "project.cpp"
-2- First need to train the program: Input the number of simulations (roughly speaking the bigger the number the stronger the program) the program will perform during training 3- follow the menu and instructions
+2- First need to train the program: Input the number of simulations (roughly speaking the bigger the number the stronger the program) the program will perform during training.
+100000 or more are recommended
+3- follow the menu and instructions